-This new (in 2014) competition, sponsored by the ASCO Diversity and Cultural Competency Committee, with the generous support of Walmart, is available to optometry students at the 21 accredited schools and colleges in the 50 states and Puerto Rico as well as to optometry residents.
+Established in 2014, this competition, sponsored by the ASCO Diversity and Cultural Competency Committee, with the generous support of Walmart, is available to optometry students at the 21 accredited schools and colleges in the 50 states and Puerto Rico as well as to optometry residents.
 Award money of $2,500 will be given to one national student recipient, and $2,500 also will be awarded to one resident recipient.

 In an effort to promote cultural competency at its colleges and universities, the ASCO Board of Directors approved the ASCO Guidelines for Culturally Competent Eye and Vision Care in 2008.
 This widely-used document is an adaptation of best practices from schools, colleges, organizations, and associations of the health professions and is available here.
 A PowerPoint presentation is also available.

-The rationale for the ASCO Guidelines states that “It is a clinical necessity that optometrists possess the patient-centered attitudes, knowledge, and skills necessary to competently serve a diverse community with its spectrum of education, experiences, beliefs, values, customs, preferences, fears, and expectations that impact the interpersonal interactions of clinical care.”
+The rationale for the ASCO Guidelines states that “It is a clinical necessity that optometrists possess the patient-centered attitudes, knowledge and skills necessary to competently serve a diverse community with its spectrum of education, experiences, beliefs, values, customs, preferences, fears and expectations that impact the interpersonal interactions of clinical care.”
 ASCO has determined that a compilation of optometric case studies will greatly augment the Guidelines, serving as a resource tool for institutions concerned with promoting cultural competency in the clinical setting and across the curriculum.
 The ASCO Cultural Competency Case Study Competition for Students and Residents will collect relevant case studies and monetarily reward entrants for the winning case studies.
-Once submitted, all case studies, not just those of the award recipients, will become the property of ASCO for future educational use online, in workshops, and in other capacities as warranted.
+Once submitted, all case studies, not just those of the award recipients, will become the property of ASCO for future educational use online, in workshops and in other capacities as warranted.

 Cultural Competence is a set of congruent behaviors, attitudes, policies that come together